Causal Document-Grounded Dialogue Pre-training

 \subsection{Baselines}

 We compare CausalDD with several strong baselines, including UniGDD~\citep{unigdd} and many commonly measured methods specific to each dataset.
-UniGDD utilizes the original pre-trained T5 model\citep{raffel2020exploring} as the initialization and optimizes $\mathcal{L}_{\rm DocGD}$ in Eq.~\ref{eq:loss_docgd} on downstream datasets, which also serves as our most relevant baseline.
-See more baselines in Appendix~\ref{appendix:baselines}.
+UniGDD utilizes the pre-trained T5 model\citep{raffel2020exploring} as the initialization and optimizes $\mathcal{L}_{\rm DocGD}$ in Eq.~\ref{eq:loss_docgd} on downstream datasets, which also serves as our most relevant baseline.
+Furthermore, we meticulously design the instruction to assess the performance of GPT-3.5.
+See more baselines and details in Appendix~\ref{appendix:baselines}.